Web Scraping: Best Practices And Challenges [VIDEO]

 OK, let’s be honest.
 There's no secret that some websites hold a huge amount of precious data, such as pricing and product details, content, consumer sentiment, and much more.
 Accessing such data is extra useful for marketing and research purposes.
 And boy, oh boy, can it skyrocket your business to the next level.

 But how to get such data, you may ask.
-That’s where web scraping comes into the picture.
+That’s where data scraping comes into the picture.
 Web scraping is a process that helps collect relevant info from the internet.
 You can opt to gather data manually, however, we’d not suggest doing so as it takes a lot of time and effort.
-Try out some other way: build a data scraping tool yourself; use pre-made web scraping tools like Smartproxy's SERP Scraping API; or try no-code solutions like the No-Code Scraper.
+Try out some other way: build a data scraping tool yourself; use pre-made web scraping tools like Smartproxy's SERP Scraping API; or try no-code solutions like the No-Code Scraper

 And trust us when we say that automated web scraping allows you to work smart instead of hard.
 It may already sound like something you wanna try.
 But wait – there are some things you’d like to know before you start your web scraping journey.